1Basile/Three-Coupled-Oscillators-Interactive-Sim/README.md

 ## Contributing
 Your contributions to enhance or expand this project are highly appreciated.
 Feel free to fork the repository and submit pull requests with your improvements.

-## License
-This project is distributed under the MIT License - see the LICENSE file for detailed information.